munificent/craftinginterpreters/book/calls-and-functions.md

 need any new runtime code.
 This is quite a difference from jlox.
 There, we had to use exceptions to unwind the stack when a `return` statement was executed.
 That was because you could return from deep inside some nested blocks.
-Since jlox recursively walks the AST, that means there's a bunch of Java method calls we need to escape out of.
+Since jlox recursively walks the AST, that meant there were a bunch of Java method calls we needed to escape out of.

 Our bytecode compiler flattens that all out.
 We do recursive descent during parsing, but at runtime, the VM's bytecode dispatch loop is completely flat.